 Other scientists have described just how remarkable the human eye is.
 Although Lents admits the human eye is indeed a marvel, he claims it’s poor design because of diseases like myopia, hyperopia, presbyopia and glaucoma, etc. Like Richard Dawkins, Lents claims the human eye is wired backwards!

-Lents tries to paint a perfect picture for eye evolution, but it’s simplistic and doesn’t resolve more complex issues, namely that even what is referred to as a “simple” eye is extremely complex.
+Lents tries to paint a perfect picture for eye evolution, but his explanation is simplistic and doesn’t resolve more complex issues, namely that even what is referred to as a “simple” eye is extremely complex.
 The truth is, there are no examples of evolutionary dead ends, or trial and error.
 No, what we find in nature is fully developed eyes, perfectly designed for their environment and purpose the very first time they’re found in the fossil record.
 Where’s the evolution?
 It’s missing!

 Hunter’s refutation briefly explains the complexity of the human eye.
 Good.
 Second, Hunter correctly observed that Lents, rather than refute intelligent design, inadvertently refuted evolution!